IWWF* DISABLED WATR SKIING

 WORLD TOURNAMENTS

-1987 - The first World Trophy, a non-record event, took place outside London in England with officials from the European, African, Middle Eastern (EAME) Confederation and one from the Pan Am Confederation.
+1987 - The first World Trophy, a non-record event, took place outside London in England with officials from the European, African, Middle Eastern (EAME) Region and one from the Pan Am Region.
 There were 40 participants from 7 countries.
-Great Britain won the team title ahead of the USA and Australia.
+Great Britain won the team title ahead of the USA & Australia.

-1989 - The Second World Trophy, a national record capability event, took place outside Perth, Australia with officials from the Asia-Australasian Confederation and one each from the Pan Am and EAME Confederations.
+1989 - The second World Trophy, a national record capability event, took place outside Perth, Australia with officials from the Asia-Australasian Region and one each from the Pan Am and EAME Regions.
 There were 55 participants from 9 countries.
-Great Britain won the team title ahead of the USA and Australia.
+Great Britain won the team title ahead of the USA & Australia.

-1991 - The Third and final World Trophy, a world record capability event, took place in Michigan, in the USA with at least two officials from each Confederation.
+1991 - The third and final World Trophy, a world record capability event, took place in Michigan, in the USA with at least two officials from each Region.
 There were 65 participants from 12 countries.
-Great Britain won the team title ahead of the USA and Australia.
+Great Britain won the team title ahead of the USA & Australia.

-1993 - The first-ever World Championships, a world record capability event, were held in Roquebrune, France with at least three officials from each Confederation as per the new rules.
+1993 - The inaugural world championships, a world record capability event, was held in Roquebrune, France, with at least three officials from each Region as per the new rules.
 There were a record 84 participants from 15 countries.
 The USA won the team title ahead of Great Britain and Australia.

-1997 - The third World Championships were held in Florida in the USA with 66 athletes from a record 16 countries.
-Sixteen world records were set and one equaled.
-Great Britain won the team title ahead of the USA & Australia.
+1997 - The third world championships were held in Florida in the USA with 66 athletes from a record 16 countries.
+Sixteen world records were set and one equalled.
+Great Britain won the team title ahead of the USA and Australia.

-2003 - The sixth World Championships, and the sport’s tenth anniversary, took place in Florida, USA.
+2003 - The sixth world championships, and the sport’s 10th anniversary, took place in Florida, USA.
 There were 68 athletes from 15 countries.
 Eight world records were set and one tied.
-The USA won the team title ahead of Great Britain and Italy.
+USA won the team title ahead of Great Britain and Italy.

-2005 - The seventh World Championships were held in Schoten, Beligum in September with 60 athletes from 17 countries, the latter a record with two new ones participating, Brazil and South Africa.
-There were ten world records, and the team title was won by Great Britain, ahead of the USA and Australia.
+2005 - The seventh world championships were held in Schoten, Belgium, in September with 60 athletes from 17 countries, the latter a record with two new ones participating, Brazil and South Africa.
+There were 10 world records, and the team title was won by Great Britain, ahead of the USA and Australia.

-2011 – The tenth World Championships took place in West Chester, Ohio, USA in late August with 38 skiers from 13 countries.
-The United States won its second team title in a row; and Italy and France repeated their podium finishes of two years ago in France.
-There were four world records set and one tied by four different skiers from all three confederations.
-For the first time ever, medals were awarded in only three categories: seated, standing and vision impaired.
+2011 - The tenth world championships were held Aug.
+25-28 in West Chester, Ohio, with 38 competitors from 13 countries.
+The United States won its second consecutive team title; and Italy and France repeated their podium finishes of two years earlier in France.
+There were four world records set and one tied by four different skiers from three confederations.
+For the first time, medals were awarded in only three categories: seated, standing and vision impaired.

-2013 – The 11th World Championships were held in Milan, Italy in late August with 45 skiers from twelve countries.
+2013 - The 11th World Championships was held Aug.
+29-Sept.
+1, in Milan, Italy, with 45 skiers from 12 countries.
 The United States won its third team title in a row with Italy second for the third time straight and Australia third, back on the team podium for the first time since 2007.
 The United States is the first country to ever win three consecutive team titles.
 There were five world records set by three different skiers from two confederations.
 Nine of the twelve countries in attendance won medals.

-2015 - The 12th World Championships were held in Elk Grove, California, USA in September with 49 skiers from eleven countries.
-The United States won its on-going record fourth team title in a row with Australia second, one spot up from 2013 (second time on the podium since 2007) and Italy third for its fourth team podium in a row.
-The United States was the first country to ever win three consecutive team titles.
-There were three world records set by E&A’s Claire Ellis, and eight of the eleven countries in attendance won medals.
+2015 - The 12th World Championships were held in Elk Grove, California, USA, in September with 49 skiers from 11 countries.
+The United States won its fourth consecutive world team title with Australia second, one spot up from 2013 (second time on podium since 2007) and Italy third for its fourth consecutive podium placement.
+The United States is the first country to ever win four consecutive team titles.
+There were three world records set by Great Britain's Claire Ellis, and eight of the 11 countries in attendance won medals.

-2017 - The 13th World Championships were held in Myuna Bay, Australia with 44 skiers from ten countries.
+2017 - The 13th World Championships were held at Myuna Bay, NSW, Australia in April with 44 skiers from 10 countries.
 There were 2 jump records set, one each by Canada and Australia, and seven of the ten countries in attendance won medals.
-After placing third in Italy in 2013, second in the USA in 2015, Australia was victorious by skiing consistently well to win its first ever team title, very satisfying as the host country.
+After placing third in Italy in 2013, second in the USA in 2015, Australia was victorious by skiing consistently well to win its first ever team title, very satisfying as the host country

-2019 - The 14th World Championships were held in Skarnes, Norway in July with 44 skiers from eleven countries.
+2019 - The 14th World Championships were held in Skarnes, Norway in July with 44 skiers from 11 countries.
 The United States won the world team title with Australia second and Great Britain third.
-There were seven world records set, three in slalom, three in tricks and one in jump, by skiers from Australia, Canada, France the USA.
+There were 7 world records set, 3 in slalom, 3 in tricks and 1 in jump, by skiers from Australia, Canada, France the USA.
 Nine of the eleven countries in attendance won medals.

 IWSF/IWWF* COMMISSION/COUNCIL